 The abnormal plasma cells and the antibodies they produce are limited to one type, and levels of other types of antibodies that help fight infections fall.
 Thus, people with plasma cell disorders are often at higher risk of infections.
 The ever-increasing number of abnormal plasma cells also invades and damages various tissues and organs, and the antibody produced by the clone of plasma cells can sometimes damage vital organs, especially the kidneys and bones.

-Plasma cell disorders include
+Plasma cell disorders from more common to less common include

 These disorders are more common among older people.